 The way you write your blog posts, in plain language and easy to read, will determine whether anybody reads what you write.
 Here is how to keep people reading.

 How you write is not as important as what you write.
-For instance, the quality of your writing is not as important as the what your headline says.
+For instance, the quality of your writing is not as important as what your headline says.

 But if you come up with the best idea for a blog post and give it the most deliciously seductive headline, all that work will be wasted if people leave your page after a few seconds.